 The colors that go well with espresso are:

 Espresso is also a great color if you have pets, and it’s easier to clean than lighter colors.
-We really like this water-resistant espresso furniture cover that is designed to protect living room furniture in style.

 What Shade is Espresso?